 3. Ask for references

-Any vendor worth their weight will have raving fans.
-Legitimate customers that you can contact and get validation on the company’s performance.
+Any data destruction vendor worth their weight will have raving fans.
+Legitimate customers who you can contact and get validation on the company’s performance.
 Ask to hear from theirs.

 4. Pay attention to certifications and insurance policies